openzipkin/zipkin-go/README.md

 calling the `DoWithAppSpan()` method.

 #### grpc
-Easy to use stats.Handler middleware are provided for tracing gRPC server and client requests.
+Easy to use grpc.StatsHandler middleware are provided for tracing gRPC server and client requests.

 For a server, pass `NewServerHandler` when calling `NewServer`, e.g.,